Wayne Poole, Rural Access Gap Program Director:

 School outcomes and impact

-Rural and remote schools are already starting to benefit from stronger, more responsive and reliable distance education platforms, quality and accessible teaching resources, expert digital support and training, and a reduction in administrative burden.
+Rural and remote schools have already benefitted from stronger, more responsive and reliable distance education platforms, quality and accessible teaching resources, expert digital support and training, and a reduction in administrative burden.

 Fast, secure connectivity

-Fast, reliable and secure internet connectivity has been delivered as part of a multi-million dollar infrastructure upgrade of rural and remote schools.
+Fast, reliable and secure internet connectivity was delivered as part of a multi-million dollar infrastructure upgrade of rural and remote schools.